 Yasmine Harik advises clients facing complex and cross-border merger reviews and challenges, class action antitrust ligation, and government investigations into alleged anticompetitive conduct.
-She represents companies at the forefront of several industries, including healthcare and medical devices, agrochemical and biotechnology, financial services, oil and gas, mining and construction, wearable technology, professional sports, and consumer goods.
-Ms. Harik also spends a significant amount of time counseling Fortune 50 companies on antitrust compliance issues, such as interlocking directorates, competitive hiring practices, and joint ventures.
+She represents companies at the forefront of several dynamic industries, including wearable technology, healthcare and medical devices, agrochemical and biotechnology, financial services, energy, professional sports, and consumer goods.
+Yasmine also spends a significant amount of time counseling Fortune 50 companies on antitrust compliance issues, such as interlocking directorates, competitive hiring practices, and joint ventures.

 Prior to joining the firm, Yasmine was a senior writer for Global Competition Review based in Washington, D.C. and London, UK.
 Covering merger enforcement, antitrust litigation, and policy developments in the U.S. and abroad, Yasmine was asked to travel overseas for a first-hand look at the modernization of competition law regimes in South America, Turkey, and Russia.
 Yasmine is a 2013 graduate of Georgetown University Law Center's LL.M program in International Business & Economic Law, after which she was offered a fellowship to teach foreign LLM students legal writing and research techniques for a U.S.-based practice.
 Yasmine also has held positions at the World Bank's International Finance Corporation and the Federal Trade Commission's Office of International Affairs.

 - AbbVie, in its acquisition of medical device company Soliton Inc.

 - Boston Scientific Corporation, in its approximately $1.1 billion acquisition of Lumenis Ltd. from Baring Private Equity Asia, securing unconditional clearances from competition authorities in jurisdictions across five continents.